 The Transaction Data represents an accurate and complete account of each transaction on EnronOnline generating such Transaction Data.
 The processing by Enron and the transmittal of such Transaction Data to Accenture will not alter or disrupt the data in any way or otherwise harm the accuracy or completeness of such data.

+Other than contractual relationships between Enron and [TrueQuote, Kiodex, Houston Street], no other relationship or arrangement exists whereby EnronOnline customers may access the Transaction Data.

 The Transaction Data does not and will not contain any data relating to an identified or identifiable individual.

 Enron has the legal authority to extend the rights granted to Accenture under the this Agreement, and in the case of the Transaction Data, upon each transmission of such Transaction Data from Enron to Accenture.
 Enron has not made and will not make any commitments or agreements to others inconsistent with or in derogation of such rights.
 For each EnronOnline customer contracting with Accenture for services related to the TSH, no contract between Enron and such EnronOnline customer will prohibit use and redistribution of any of the Transaction Data as contemplated by this Agreement.